yltw27/DeepSpeechSimple/README.txt

    (or you can download open source "LibriVox" from http://www.openslr.org/12/
     and run flac2wav.py )

-3. Edit and run catalog.py to create a csv file for training
+3. Edit and run catalog_self.py (or catalog.py for LibriVox) to create a csv file for training

 4. Edit and run DeepSpeecg.py with following settings: train_files/ dev_file/ test_files: path to the csv file you create with catalog.py